Andrea-de-Varda/Andrea-de-Varda.github.io/research.md

 # Research

-## Multilingual language models
+## Multilingual neural language models
-Multilingual neural language models (MNLMs) are compelling scientific objects because they provide a single parametrized system that processes many languages, allowing controlled comparisons within one architecture.
-Unlike human studies, MNLMs can be probed at scale, intervened on, and inspected at the unit level without measurement noise.
+I am deeply fascinated my multilingual neural language models (MNLMs): I believe they are compelling scientific objects from a cognitive science / linguistics perspective because they encode knowledge of different languages (often in the hundreds) in a shared set of parameters.
+They allow us to ask deep questions about what's shared across languages at different levels of analysis (syntax, semantics, ...).
+Unlike humans, MNLMs can be probed at scale, intervened on, and inspected at the unit level without measurement noise.
 This makes them powerful tools for testing language-general hypotheses about representation and processing.
-At the same time, they help counter the English-centric bias of both NLP and cognitive science by enabling analyses across diverse typologies.
+At the same time, they help counter the English-centric bias of both NLP and cognitive science.
 My work uses MNLMs to ask whether a shared representational space emerges across languages and whether such spaces explain human behavior and brain responses.

 <div class="research-card">
   <img src="{{ '/assets/img/research/interpretability.png' | relative_url }}" alt="Hidden units and multilingual structure">